ko1/gc_tracer/README.md

-# GcTracer
+# GC::Tracer

-gc-tracer gem add GC::Tracer module which trace GC activities and output all statistics information.
+Trace Garbage Collector activities and output statistics information.

 This gem only supports MRI 2.1.0 and later.